joestubbs/plyoreacto/README.md

 ## Repository Structure and Name

 The current Rust implementation of the engine and example Rust plugins live in the `plyoreacto` directory within the project root.
 This is where new development will take place going forward.
+Inside this directory is also the
+`pyobserver` directory which contains an example Python plugin.
-Look in this directory for instructions on building the Rust code and running the "example".
+Look in this directory for instructions on building the Rust code, Docker images, and running the "example".

 The `proto` directory contains an initial prototype of the engine, written in Python, as well as two prototype Python plugins.
-The Python engine can pretty much be ignored at this point.
-The plugins can still be used when running the "demo" (as apposed to the "example"), but soon those will also be replaced.
-Look in this directory for instructions on building the Python images.
+The Python engine can be ignored at this point, unless you just prefer to read Python.
+The plugins were used when running the initial "demo" (as apposed to the "example"), which used basic strings for messages, but these have been replaces also.
+As mentioned above, the example now includes a Python plugin (`pyobserver`) that uses the Flatbuffers messages.
+We keep the `proto` directory here for posterity.

 The name is a portmanteau of "plyo", the Greek term meaning "to increase", and "reactor", as in the [reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern), which was an inspiration for the design, but is also meant to suggest the flexibility ("pliability") provided by supporting multiple programming languages.